 RECON Screener And Prep Course

 The RECON Marine Screener is conducted every month in Lejeune and Camp Pendleton.
 Motivated Marines who wish to join the reconnaissance community are offered the chance to take the RECON Screening Test and see if they qualify for the RECON Primer Course.
-The test is the following: 500m swim in cammies, USMC PFT (pullups, crunches, 3 mile run) Obstacle Course, Pool Skills that include treading, brick swim, gear retrievals, Long Ruck and several other very physically demanding events.
+The test is the following: 500m swim in cammies, USMC PFT (pullups, crunches, three-mile run) obstacle course, pool skills that include treading, brick swim, gear retrievals, long ruck, and several other very physically demanding events.

 Corporal Christopher B. Davis, patrolman, Provost Marshal's Office and Twentynine Palms native explained he has "been out to the screening on a few different occasions, but I'm not going to give up until I succeed."
 It takes motivation, discipline, and persistence to be successful in this training pipeline and many Marines learn the first time the level of fitness and swimming proficiency needed to be successful the next time.

-With the logistical concerns out of the way, the screening process started off with a 25-meter underwater swim, a deep water rifle retrieval, a tower jump, a 30-minute water tread, a five-minute flotation with trousers and a timed 500-meter swim in uniform.
-After the pool portion of the screening was completed, the Marines performed a physical fitness test.
+With the logistical concerns out of the way, the screening process starts off with a 25-meter underwater swim, a deep water rifle retrieval, a tower jump, a 30-minute water tread, a five-minute flotation with trousers and a timed 500-meter swim in uniform.
+After the pool portion of the screening was completed, the Marines perform a physical fitness test.

 The Next Step: Primer Course